Ntropish/s-validator/docs/validators/index.md

 # Validator Reference

-This section provides a detailed API reference for all of the built-in validators available in `s-validator`.
+This section provides a detailed API reference for all of the built-in validators and utilities available in `s-validator`.

 ## Core Concepts